jmauricio1/WebDevBootcamp/README.md

 # Some things to remember from this course

+## **REMEMBER THIS**
+> "I think most people can learn a lot more than they think they can.
+They sell themselves short without trying.
+One bit of advice: it is important to view knowledge as sort of a semantic tree — make sure you understand the fundamental principles, ie the trunk and big branches, before you get into the leaves/details or there is nothing for them to hang on to."
+> Don't be too ambitious at first.
+> It's not shameful to google things.
+> You don't have to reinvent the wheel.
+Some wheels were made for you to do great things it.

 ## Web Design
 - People recognize design more than functionality
 - 3 seconds to make a good impression"